Being preapproved or prequalified for a loan are both good things you want to hear. But one can be taken more seriously than the other.

 One of the key benefits of getting preapproved is that it doesn’t usually require a full credit report.
 Many preliminary credit checks don’t impact a person’s credit score, but they can still let the inquirer know the basics of your credit wellbeing.

 The part of the application that can impact your credit score is the full, official application.
-Unless you use a lender that only uses a subprime credit report that doesn’t impact your credit score either.
+Unless you use a lender that only uses a subprime credit report, in the case of payday loans, that doesn’t impact your credit score either.

 You might have to provide a few documents to get a preliminary offer letter, especially for larger loans like home mortgages.
 Some examples of documents you'll need are documents from your bank account, like statements and other information about any other assets you might have.